Icinga/icinga-doc/markdown/en/configobject.md

 the central objects in the monitoring logic.
 Important attributes of hosts are as follows:

--   Hosts are usually physical devices on your network (servers, workstations, routers, switches, printers, etc).

--   Hosts have an address of some kind (e.g. an IP or MAC address).

--   Hosts have one or more more services associated with them.

--   Hosts can have parent/child relationships with other hosts, often representing real-world network connections, which is used in the [network reachability](networkreachability.md "5.10.
-Determining Status and Reachability of Network Hosts") logic.

 [**Host Groups**](objectdefinitions.md#objectdefinitions-hostgroup)
 are groups of one or more hosts.
 Host groups can make it easier to (1)